conxtor/traefik-letsencrypt-portainerCE-docker-setup/README.md

 ### 3. Deploy Portainer CE

-  1. Change to the directory where you cloned the repository, then change into the folder ´portainer´.
+  1. Change to the directory where you cloned the repository, then change into the folder `portainer`.